psf/pyperf/doc/text_runner.rst

     [-w WARMUPS/--warmups=WARMUPS]
     [--min-time=MIN_TIME]

-Default: 20 processes (5 on PyPy), 3 samples per process (total: 60 samples),
+Default (no JIT, ex: CPython): 20 processes, 3 samples per process (total: 60 samples), and 1 warmup.

-and 1 warmup (10 on PyPy).
+Default (with a JIT, ex: PyPy): 6 processes, 10 samples per process (total: 60 samples), and 10 warmups.

 * ``--rigorous``: Spend longer running tests to get more accurate results.
   Multiply the number of ``PROCESSES`` by 2.
 Default: 40 processes and 3